Wings of Love (The Temptations album)

-Wings of Love is a 1976 album by The Temptations for the Gordy (Motown) label.
+Wings of Love is a 1976 album by The Temptations for the Gordy (Motown) label, co-produced by Jeffrey Bowen and Berry Gordy.

 Background

 Producer Jeffrey Bowen preferred Dennis Edwards to the rest of the group, and wanted to produce an Edwards solo album instead of a group album.
 As a result, Bowen de-emphasized the rest of the group's vocals and placed them at levels far below Edwards' leads, prompting his dismissal as the Temptations' producer after this album's release.
 Unsurprisingly, Edwards sings lead on all but one of the songs on the album; "China Doll" has Richard Street taking the lead vocal.